jayconrod/gypsum/README.md

   needed for CodeSwitch.
 * PyYAML is needed to parse some data files needed for the Gypsum compiler and for CodeSwitch.
+* pyinstaller is needed to package the compiler into a single executable.
 * G++ 4.8 or any other C++ compiler which supports C++11 is needed to build CodeSwitch.
 Other binutils are assumed as well.
 * GNU Make 3.81 is needed to build CodeSwitch.

-Gypsum and CodeSwitch were developed and tested on Ubuntu 13.10.
-They will hopefully work on other platforms with minimal modification, but nothing else is supported right now.
+Gypsum and CodeSwitch were developed and tested on Ubuntu 14.04 and MacOS X 10.10.
+They will may work on other platforms with some modification, but nothing else is supported right now.